failutee/MobileApp-SchoolProject/README.md

 # About
 A mobile application with an API that downloads the data of various people and their cars.
-The API was written in JavaSpring and the Mobile Application in ReactNative.
+The API was written in Java (Spring) and the Mobile Application in React-Native.

 *None of the people contained in example_data.sql are associated with this project names and surnames were randomly generated.*